Yellow-throated vireo: Habitat and distribution

 Their breeding habitat is open deciduous woods in southern Canada and the eastern United States.

 These birds migrate to the deep southern United States, Mexico, the Caribbean, and Central America.
-They are very rare vagrants to western Europe; there is a September 1990 record from Kenidjack Valley in Cornwall, Great Britain, and September 1998 record from Heligoland, a small German archipelago in the German Bight.
+They are very rare vagrants to western Europe; a September 1990 sighting from Kenidjack Valley in Cornwall, Great Britain, and September 1998 from Heligoland, a small German archipelago in the German Bight have been reported.

 Diet and behaviour

 They forage for insects high in trees.
-They also eat berries, especially before migration and in winter when they are occasionally seen feeding on gumbo-limbo (Bursera simaruba) fruit.
-They make a thick cup nest attached to a fork in a tree branch.
+They also eat berries, especially before migration and in winter, when they are occasionally seen feeding on gumbo-limbo (Bursera simaruba) fruit.
+They make a thick, cup-like nest attached to a fork in a tree branch.